otrv4/otrv4-prekey-server/otrv4-prekey-server.md

           the DAKE and sends a "Failure message", as defined in [Failure Message](#failure-message) section.
       * Check the counters for the values on the message:
-        * If Prekey profiles are present on the message:
+        * If Prekey profiles are present in the message:
           * Checks that `J` corresponds to the number of concatenated Prekey Profiles.
 If it is not, aborts the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.
-        * If Prekey Messages are present on the message:
+        * If Prekey Messages are present in the message:
           * Checks that `N` corresponds to the number of concatenated Prekey Messages.
 If it is not, aborts the DAKE and sends a "Failure message", as defined in the